 English language is the medium of instruction and communication at Qatar-Finland International School.
-We expect everyone to use English language for all communication during lessons and breaks, excluding other language lessons.
-Using a language common to all, helps us avoid any misunderstanding.
+We expect everyone to use English for all communication during lessons and breaks, excluding other language lessons.
+Using a language common to all helps us avoid any misunderstanding.
 We expect everyone to communicate respectfully.
 Inappropriate and insulting use of language is not accepted.

-We teach the following languages at Qatar-Finland International School: Arabic as a mother tongue (AMT).
-Arabic in English (A1 Arabic), Spanish (A1 Spanish, B1 Spanish), and French (A1 French, B1 French).
-Arabic as a mother tongue and A1 languages are taught from 1st grade.
-B1 language starts in grade 6.
+We teach the following languages at Qatar-Finland International School: Arabic as a mother tongue (AMT), Arabic in English, Spanish, French, and German for high school students.
+Arabic as a mother tongue and first foreign languages for non-native Arabic speakers are taught from 1st grade.
+The second foreign language starts in Grade 7.
+A third foreign language starts in Grade 10.